alphagov/govuk-import-export-prototype/guide/starting-to-export/export-outside-the-eu.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You may need to get a licence to export [certain goods](/guide/starting-to-export/export-licences.html) outside the EU.
+You must get a licence to export [certain goods](/guide/starting-to-export/export-licences.html) outside the EU.

+Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents.

 You must make an [export declaration](/guide/declare-exporting-goods-from-eu/overview.html) to export goods to a country outside the EU.

+##After you export

 You won't usually pay UK duty on exports, but you may have to pay taxes in the destination country.

-Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents.

 You can [zero-rate](/vat-businesses/vat-rates) the VAT on most goods you export to non-EU countries.